open-amt-cloud-toolkit/docs/docs/GetStarted/Enterprise/setup.md

 ### Run

-1. Set Console's configuration and run the executable.
-A terminal will open containing the Console process.
+1. Run the executable, and a terminal will open containing the Console process.
+The Console process will read the configuration from `config/config.yml`.

-    ```
+    !!! note "Note - Alternate Methods to Run Console" You can also open a terminal session and run Console by providing a custom path to config.yml with the following command:
-    console.exe -config config.yaml
+        ```console.exe -config /path/to/config.yml```
-    ```

 2. If an `encryption_key` was not set, Console will prompt to generate a new key for encryption.
-Type `Y` and press enter.
+Type `Y` and press **Enter**.

-    !!! note "Note - Encryption Key Information" Console automatically stores this key within the Operating System's credential manager such as Windows Credential Manager under the name *device-management-toolkit*.
-This key is used when interacting with the database is required.
+    !!! note "Note - Encryption Key Information"
+        Console automatically stores this 32-character key in Operating System's credential manager, such as Windows Credential Manager, under the name *device-management-toolkit*.
+This key is used to encrypt sensitive data before it is stored in the database.

 3. Console is now successfully running!
-A browser window will open running `localhost:8181`.
-The Console UI is now useable and devices can be added.
+A browser window will open running `http://localhost:8181` where you can access the Console UI and start adding devices.

     !!! success
         <figure class="figure-image">